McKlaud76/Timmy/Docs/readme.md

 ### Documentation ###

-Bill of Materials (BOM) is available at: http://timmy.fatla.eu/
+An iteracive Bill of Materials (BOM) is available at: http://timmy.fatla.eu/